hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 VHDL example testbench
 ___________________________

-The VHDL below is the testbench for our VHDL example counter implementation above.
+The VHDL below is the testbench for our example counter implementation above.

 1. The testbench uses register read/write procedures from the package produced by :class:`.VhdlSimulationReadWritePackageGenerator`, which can be seen